noahehall/theBookOfNoah/web_technologies/core/css/_css.md

     - px	Pixels	1px = 1/96th of 1in
   - relative units
     - em	Font size of the parent element.
-    - ex	x-height of the element's font.
+    - ex	x-height of the elements font.
-    - ch	The advance measure (width) of the glyph "0" of the element's font.
+    - ch	The advance measure (width) of the glyph "0" of the elements font.
     - rem	Font size of the root element.
     - lh	Line height of the element.
-    - vw	1% of the viewport's width.
+    - vw	1% of the viewports width.
-    - vh	1% of the viewport's height.
+    - vh	1% of the viewports height.
-    - vmin	1% of the viewport's smaller dimension.
+    - vmin	1% of the viewports smaller dimension.
-    - vmax	1% of the viewport's larger dimension.
+    - vmax	1% of the viewports larger dimension.
   - colors
-    - keywords e.g. `red`
+    - keywords e.g. red
-    - hexadecimal e.g. `#ff0000`
+    - hexadecimal e.g. #ff0000
       - allows us to specify any of the 256 available values for each (16 x 16 = 256.)
-    - rgb e.g. `rgb(0,0,255)`
+    - rgb e.g. rgb(0,0,255)
       -  three parameters that represent the red, green and blue channel values of the colors between 0 and 255
     - hsl e.g. hsl(0,100%,50%)
       - accepts hue, saturation, and lightness values, which are used to distinguish between the 16.7 million colors
       - hue: the base shade of the color.
 This takes a value between 0 and 360, presenting the angles round a color wheel.
-      - saturation: how saturated is the color?
-This takes a value from 0-100%, where 0 is no color (it will appear as a shade of grey), and 100% is full color saturation
+      - saturation: how saturated is the color: This takes a value from 0-100%, where 0 is no color (it will appear as a shade of grey), and 100% is full color saturation
-      - how light or bright is the color?
-This takes a value from 0-100%, where 0 is no light (it will appear completely black) and 100% is full light (it will appear completely white)
+      - how light or bright is the color: This takes a value from 0-100%, where 0 is no light (it will appear completely black) and 100% is full light (it will appear completely white)
     - rgba & hsla
       - allow you to set an additional `transparency` dimension
         - `rgba(255,0,0,0.5);`